Cardinal-Cryptography/most/docs/most_overview.md

 This contract delivers information about Ethereum gas prices to the main Most contracts on the Aleph Zero side.
 This is used in order to charge the appropriate amount in fees when accepting requests for Aleph Zero -> Ethereum transfers.
 The contract is intended to be fed with data by an external feeder, source not included in this repo.
 The main contract has fallback pricing setup so that it works even in the absence of the Gas Price Oracle or when it starts to provide malicious data.

+The Aleph Zero Most contract stores the total cost to sign the transaction on the Ethereum side by all relayers in units of gas.
+This parameter is configurable via a [Governance action](#governance-committee).
+When processing a `send_request` call it consults the gas price oracle (or uses the configurable defaults if the oracle doesn't work/returns a suspicious pricing) for the price of gas, expressed in `AZERO`.
+It then makes sure that additional `AZERO` in the amount `total_ethereum_price * gas_price_in_azero` have been transferred to the contract with the call to cover the fee.
+The frontend is responsible for obtaining this information via getters and making sure that the transaction sent indeed contains this additional fee.

 ## Frontend

 The frontend for this project consists in just one tab of the overall Common frontend.

+## Miscellaneous

+### SendRequestNative

+As a convenience the contract on the Ethereum side provides a `SendRequestNative` method.
+Depending on when you're reading this, the Aleph Zero contract might have a similar functionality too.
+This method combines two steps - wrapping of a specified amount of Ether into Wrapped Ether and then calling a regular `SendRequest` for the same amount.

 ## Vocabulary